merchise/xotl.ql/docs/source/ponyorm.rst

 boolean.
 These rules make it impossible to create a complete expression language using *normal* Python code.

-PonyORM overcomes this difficulty by inspecting the low-level bytecode the Python interpreter generates for the generator object.
+Pony overcomes this difficulty by inspecting the low-level bytecode the Python interpreter generates for the generator object.
 This is way they can reconstruct an :term:`AST` that is *semantically equivalent* [#syntactical-eq]_ to the original expression.